SSAHK/ssahk.github.io/_posts/2015-3-4-Suturing-Starters-Kit.md

 <div class="flex-video">
 	<iframe width="560" height="315" src="https://www.youtube.com/embed/_lvQ2YJ0RjQ" frameborder="0" allowfullscreen></iframe>
 </div>
 Hand Tie is somewhat the most difficult part of the course, but it is a must-learn skill for surgeons regardless of the sub-speciality you choose.
-Most surgeons use hand tie over instrument tie, if that matters.
+Most surgeons prefer hand tie over instrument tie, if that matters.

 Some tips:

-* Remember one side of the string is passive and the other side is active
+- Remember one side of the string is passive and the other side is active
-* The outcome should be a square knot, and if you try to push the knot sideways it would not be adjustable
+- The outcome should be a square knot, and if you try to push the knot sideways it would not be adjustable